 Detect embedded MSI installs during EXE repackaging

-This repackager option automatically detects any embedded MSIs, extracts them for you and stops the repackaging process.
-It's a very easy way to avoid repackaging MSI wrappers.
+This repackager option automatically detects any embedded MSIs, extracts them for you, and stops the repackaging process.
+It's an effortless way to avoid repackaging MSI wrappers.

 Compare the output with the original package